How do solar panels work?

 How can solar panels benefit my farm?

 Solar panels can significantly reduce your farm's operating costs by generating electricity for barns, irrigation systems, grain dryers, cold storage, and other high-consumption equipment.
-Agricultural solar installations often qualify for additional incentives and offer some of the fastest payback periods because of farms' high electricity usage.
+Farm solar often shows strong economics because farms use a lot of electricity, much of it during daylight hours, and agricultural installations may qualify for additional incentives.

 Farms are ideal for solar because they typically have large, unshaded roof areas (barns, equipment sheds) and open land for ground-mount systems.
 Agricultural electricity costs can be substantial.
-Solar provides a fixed, predictable energy cost that protects against rate increases for 25 to 30+ years.
+Solar provides a fixed, predictable energy cost for 25 to 30+ years.
 Firefly Solar designs agricultural systems to match your farm's unique energy consumption patterns, including seasonal peaks.

 Are there specific solar incentives for farms in Canada?

 Yes, Canadian farms may access agricultural-specific incentive programs in addition to standard solar rebates.
-These include federal Canadian Agricultural Partnership programs, provincial farm energy efficiency programs, and accelerated Capital Cost Allowance for agricultural businesses.
+These include federal and provincial agricultural programs, provincial farm energy efficiency programs, and accelerated capital cost allowance for agricultural businesses.
 Available programs vary by province and change periodically.

-Firefly Solar's team stays current on all agricultural incentive programs and will identify every program your farm qualifies for.
+Firefly Solar's team stays current on agricultural incentive programs and helps you confirm which programs your farm qualifies for and what is currently open.

 Can I install solar panels on my barn?